2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/hungrybowtie/status/1276446115831803906

-### Police use flashbangs and tear gas to disperse protestors, catching lawyers and journalists in the fray | June 26th
+### Police use flashbangs and tear gas to disperse protesters, catching lawyers and journalists in the fray | June 26th

-Footage shows police using tear gas and flashbangs to push already-fleeing protestors.
+Footage shows police using tear gas and flashbangs to push already-fleeing protesters.
 The filmer, a journalist, states that he was struck by a ricocheting canister and that police targeted a group of lawyers.
 In addition, he states that police threw grenades under passing vehicles.

 Additional footage shows consistent use of tear gas throughout the night.